 Principle 2: Nikko AM is an active owner and incorporates ESG issues into its ownership policies and practices

-Nikko AM is an active owner, through its proxy voting process and engagement with its invested companies.
+Nikko AM is an active owner, through its proxy voting process with its invested companies.
 As a long term investor, we believe an active dialogue and engagement with the management team, where appropriate, can both improve ESG performance and sustainability, and help an investor to more fully understand these efforts.
 Where we invest through passive strategies, we strive to incorporate ESG through the voting of proxies and the engagement process, where appropriate.
 To assist in the promotion of the Principles, Nikko AM discloses our voting, as is consistent with local practice.

 Principle 3: Nikko AM seeks appropriate disclosure on ESG issues by the entities in which it invests